webcomics/dosage/doc/web/content/comics/SmackJeeves_DigimonCorruption.md

 </script>
 <table class="comicinfo">
 <tr>
 <th>Description</th><td>The world is in chaos.
-BlackWarGreymon and Omnimon continue to watch the Digital World collapse around them as Baihumon and Ebonwumon remain imprisoned.
+BlackWarGreymon and Omnimon continue to watch the Digital World collapse around them as Ebonwumon remains imprisoned.
 Meanwhile, the Daemon Corps is gathering more and more Fractal Code from innocent Digimon as they go about their search for the Code Crowns.
-But the DigiDestined is back to set things right.</td>
+But the DigiDestined is back to set things right, and he's no longer alone.</td>
 </tr>
 <tr>
 <th>Website</th><td><a href="http://digimoncorruption.smackjeeves.com/comics/">http://digimoncorruption.smackjeeves.com/comics/</a></td>